Bangladesh targets to increase cotton production five folds by 2030

 Against the backdrop of high demands, Bangladeshi textile and spinning mills and other users import cotton from India, the United States, several African and Central Asian nations, Australia, Brazil and Pakistan.

-Tabib said they set the target to enhance the domestic cotton production to one million bales using newly invented high-yielding and hybrid varieties and using the vast low fertile barren lands in the country's southeastern hill region alongside some plain districts.
+Tabib said they set the target to enhance the domestic cotton production to 1 million bales using newly invented high yielding and hybrid varieties and using the vast low fertile barren lands in the country's southeastern hill region alongside some plain districts.

 Western Jhenaidah and Jashore are plain districts while parts of Bandarban and Rangamati are hill districts where the country currently witnesses cotton production.